HideMyAss! VPN Review: Good Choice in 2023?

 Of course, there's a lot more to performance than just speed, and HMA started out decently here.
 While using the service for everyday needs, we experienced stable speeds, reliable connections, and no disruptions, such as more captchas than normal.

 When we tested HMA for video streaming using its dedicated servers, we had problems accessing Netflix and Amazon Prime Video from abroad.
 At the same time, we were able to watch foreign content on Disney+ and the BBC's iPlayer.

 Heading to China?
 You might not want to take the eccentric donkey with you since we couldn't establish any connections during testing.
-Better options for using a VPN in China include NordVPN, ExpressVPN, or Windscribe.
+Better options for using a VPN in China include NordVPN, ExpressVPN, and Windscribe.

 Security and Privacy

 Nearly all VPN providers promise not to create any logs of their users or their browsing behavior.
 In most cases, the providers simply have to be taken at their word, leading to scandal when this (far too often) turns out to have not been the case.
 In the past, HMA couldn't break its "no logs" promise, since it didn't make one to begin with.

 Happily, this changed since we last evaluated the service.
-As of 2021, HMA describes itself as a "No-Log VPN", owing to its 2020 passing of an independent audit conducted by VerSprite.
+As of 2021, HMA describes itself as a "No-Log VPN", owing to its 2020 passing of an independent audit performed by VerSprite ⇱.

-Of course, being based in the UK remains problematic as that country has been charged by the European Court of Human Rights with engaging in illegal mass surveillance, and is part of the so-called Five Eyes intelligence-sharing agreement.
+Of course, being based in the UK remains problematic as that country has been charged by the European Court of Human Rights with engaging in illegal mass surveillance ⇱, and is part of the so-called Five Eyes intelligence-sharing agreement.
 HMA was legally bound to submit saved information about users and their Internet behavior to British authorities, however, since it became a "No-Logs" provider, this has become less of an issue.